Mayor expands solar panel scheme after 4,000 sign up to first phase

 Londoners and businesses in 12 boroughs will be able to buy high-quality, affordable solar panels, as the Mayor Sadiq Khan expands his scheme to help make London a zero-carbon city by 2050.

-Solar energy is an increasingly low-cost source of renewable energy and the Mayor is pushing ahead with efforts to ensure more Londoners and businesses can take advantage of improvements in this technology.
+Solar energy is an increasingly low-cost source of renewable energy thanks to the rise in the number of solar equipment suppliers like this solar battery supplier, which is causing them to compete with one another for the lowest prices.
+The Mayor is pushing ahead with efforts to ensure more Londoners and businesses can take advantage of improvements in this technology.
 He is also calling on government to do more to support the growth of the industry.

 There were nearly 4,000 registrations for the first phase, with more than 1,100 accepting the offer of more affordable solar panels.
 The winning company in the first phase of the scheme was SolarCentury (together with Ikea), which offered an average saving of 35 per cent on the cost of solar installations.
 Installations of the panels have already started in some areas.